Nuggets vs. Lakers Predictions & Picks - Western Conference Finals Game 2

 Nuggets vs. Lakers Prediction & Picks: Line, Spread, Over/Under - Western Conference Finals Game 2

 The Denver Nuggets are 5.5-point favorites heading into Game 2 of the Western Conference Finals against the Los Angeles Lakers at Ball Arena on Thursday, starting at 8:30 PM ET on ESPN.
-The Nuggets have a 1-0 series lead.
+The Nuggets have a 1-0 lead in the series.

 Buy gear from your favorite teams and players NOW at Fanatics!